Close Menu

 What to expect, how to swap towels, and how to avoid the dreaded “missing towel” charge

-This guide walks through how MSC handles pool and beach towels, what changes at Ocean Cay, and the real-world tips cruisers share (especially on Reddit) to keep towel drama at zero.
+This guide walks through how MSC handles pool and beach towels, what changes at Ocean Cay, and the real-world tips cruisers share to keep towel drama at zero.
+Find out more info on Pools and Water features onboard MSC Cruises.

 The Basics of How It Works